steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.7.0/IParameterFunctionName.md

 - \[optional\]

 This interface allows the host to get a parameter associated to a specific meaning (a functionName) for a given unit.
 The host can use this information, for example, for drawing a Gain Reduction meter in its own UI.
 In order to get the plain value of this parameter, the host should use the [Vst:: IEditController::normalizedParamToPlain](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IEditController.html#a849747dc98909312b4cdbdeea82dbae0).
 The host can automatically map parameters to dedicated UI controls, such as the wet-dry mix knob or the Randomize button.
+If a parameter provided by this interface is marked with the kReadOnly flag, the host should ignore this parameter.

 ## Example